 StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

-There is a cafe at Prospect Point.
-It has the normal cafe items such as coffee, pastries, and ice cream!
+There is a small cafe at Prospect Point.
+It has the normal cafe items such as coffee, pastries.
+There is also an ice cream stand!

 There is a large gift shop at Prospect Point.
 It has lots of Canadian souvenirs.